vedderb/bldc/README.md

 future work:

 #1 Looking on how to implement a cascaded style position, velocity and current control loop.
+The idea was previously tested on our simulator for cascaded position and speed control (http://grauonline.de/alexwww/motorsim/motorsim.html)